Jim Bonella: Death

-He was severely wounded in his left thigh, whilst in action with the 21st Battalion, A Company, on 20 May 1918 and was evacuated to a military hospital.
+After three years active service in Gallipoli, Egypt, and France, at the time of the German spring offensive, Bonella was severely wounded in his left thigh, whilst in action with the 21st Battalion, A Company, on 20 May 1918.
+He was evacuated to a military hospital.
 Although he had been successfully operated upon on 21 May 1918, he died of his wounds on 24 May 1918.

-He is buried in section LXVIII, row D, grave 11 of Étaples Military Cemetery in northwest France.
+Bonella is buried in section LXVIII (68), row D, grave 11 of Étaples Military Cemetery, northwest France.